vkbo/novelWriter/docs/source/int_interface.rst

 ----------------

 A set of insert features are also available through shortcuts, but they require a double combination of key sequences.
-The insert feature is activated with :kbd:`Ctrl-K`, followed by a key or combination for the inserted character or punctuation.
+The insert feature is activated with :kbd:`Ctrl`:kbd:`K`, followed by a key or combination for the inserted character or punctuation.

 .. csv-table:: Keyboard Shortcuts
    :header: "Shortcut", "Description"